 I’m a big fan of paying for commercial WordPress plugins.
 While there are many great free plugins some of the best plugins available are commercial.
-Don’t be affaid to pay for a plugin.
-In most cases the amount spent will save you time and/or generate more revenue in the long run.
+Don’t be afraid to pay for a plugin.
+In most cases, the amount spent will save you time and/or generate more revenue in the long run.

 - Genesis Framework – A SEO Friendly theme with many out-of-the-box designs available.

 - WP Rocket – With SEO and users, page load time is important.
-Speed up your website by minify your files and using a CDN with this plugin.
+Speed up your website by minifying your files and using a CDN with this plugin.

-- MonsterInsights – Easy to use plugin to track your visitors and affilate links.
+- MonsterInsights – Easy to use plugin to track your visitors and affiliate links.